 Social psychologists frequently recommend experimentally manipulating potential mediators (Smith, 2012; Spencer, Zanna, & Fong, 2005).
 However, mediation models have much less power to detect an overall effect than an indirect effect (Kenny & Judd, 2014).
-This occurs because in a manipulated mediator design, a manipulation effects a mediator, and the resulting change in the mediator then effects the dependent variable.
-Unless the both effects in this pathway are large, this leads to an overall effect that is significantly smaller than the indirect effect.
-In this paper, Studies 3 and 4 illustrate why this makes attempts to manipulate of a mediator problematic.
+In an experimental design where the manipulation affects the mediator, the resulting change in the mediator then affects the dependent variable.
+Unless both effects in this pathway are large, this leads to an overall effect that is significantly smaller than the indirect effect.
+In this paper, Studies 3 and 4 illustrate why this makes attempts to manipulate a mediator problematic.
 Although our manipulations produce only small changes in belief in free will, these effects are similar in magnitude to other studies which manipulate belief free will.
 As we describe, this means that manipulations of belief in free will are likely to produce only very small changes in other variables.
-Thus, unless they have access to extremely large sample sizes, researchers interested in the causal effect of belief in free will should find ways to do so that do not involve manipulating belief in free will.
+Thus, unless they have access to extremely large sample sizes (or are predicting extremely large effects), researchers interested in the causal effect of belief in free will should find ways to do so that do not involve manipulating belief in free will.
 In Study 5, we provide one example of a method of doing so.

 The typically low power to detect an overall effect when manipulating a mediator also means that, when a manipulation of a mediator does not produce an overall effect, this should not be taken as the absence of an effect.
 Although researchers should never accept the null hypothesis, doing so is especially problematic when a design does not have the statistical power to detect an effect if one exists (cite).
 For example, Monroe and colleagues (2016) manipulate belief in free will and do not find evidence that this effect produces an overall effect on support for punishment.
 Because this design has low statistical power to detect an overall effect, it is not clear whether this failure to find an effect occurs because free will does not cause increased support for punishment, or because the researchers did not have the power to detect this effect.